- A top-level guide to data lakes

 - Data Warehouse Database Management System(DBMS): A variation of the traditional DBMS of relational databases.
 Since data warehouses are often columnar and not row based, these DBMS often provide extra functionality like maintaining sort keys, shard distribution, and more.

 - Data marts: Data marts are an optional component that is dependent on the organization’s needs.
 Warehouses collect all the data for every LoB in an organization while data marts are used to store LoB-specific data that is collected only from the warehouse.

 - Data mining tools: This is a collection of tools used for data mining and knowledge discovery.

-- OLAP: The OLAP is a collection of various software tools used for analysis and business decisions.
+- Online Analytical Processing Server (OLAP): The OLAP is a collection of various software tools used for analysis and business decisions.

-- Reporting tools: These are a set of tools used for the reporting and visualization of data.
+- Reporting tools: These tools are used for data visualization and reporting.

 Data warehouse components

 Things to Consider When Designing a Data Warehouse

 Both logical and physical designs should be considered when designing a data warehouse.

 Logical design refers to the relationship between different entities in the warehouse, whereas the storage and retrieval of data are considered in the physical design.